MARs: Multi-view Attention Regularizations

 Method

-MARs embeds attention information into height and width-disparate similarty spaces, driving the what and where of multi-view attention focus together while avoiding the trivial solution (e.g., both attention maps are zero everywhere).
+MARs embeds attention information into height and width-disparate similarity spaces, driving the what and where of multi-view attention focus together while avoiding the trivial solution (e.g., both attention maps are zero everywhere).

 The Luna-1 Dataset